ewolff/microservices-primer/manuscript/chapter3.md

 implemented in very different ways: When an order process cannot be finished, it might be an option to try again later.
 When a credit card cannot be verified, it might be a possibility to nevertheless perform the order up to a certain upper limit.
-What this upper limit is would have to be decided as part of the requirements of the system.
+What this upper limit is, would have to be decided as part of the requirements of the system.

-Resilience allows to make a Microservice system very robust.
+Resilience allows to make a Microservice-based system very robust.
 The basis for this is the strict separation in processes or virtual machines.

 ##3.5 Continuous Delivery {#section3-5}